BW-Post-Here-SubReddit-Predictor/backendtest/README.md

 ```
 {
   "id": 1,
-  "post_url": null,
-  "post_description": "If You Had The World’s Attention For 30 Seconds, What Would You Say?"
+  "post": "If You Had The World’s Attention For 30 Seconds, What Would You Say?",
+  "title": "NA",
+  "subreddit": "NA"
 }
 ```